mliew21396/remote-work-u2/week-4/10-accountability-group.md

 The other members of your group will have similar questions or can explain the parts that were confusing.
 Interact with one another and try to help each other out as much as possible.

 ## Release 2: Lack of Engagement
 If there is a member of your group who does not engage, please email <phase0@devbootcamp.com> to let us know.
-We will follow up with the person or provide you with aditional information.
+We will follow up with the person or provide you with additional information.